-To see if the Town will vote to authorize the Selectboard to acquire certain permanent easements and temporary easements on Knob Hill Road, as shown on plans....., or to take any other action relative thereto.
+To see if the Town will vote to authorize the Selectboard to acquire certain permanent easements and temporary easements on and/or in Knob Hill Road, through all legal means including donation, purchase, or eminent domain, said easement areas being shown on a plan entitled "Proposed Easement Plan and Summary" prepared by Foresight Land Services, Pittsfield, MA, and dated 4/20/2018, and which is on file with the Town Clerk, or to take any other action relative thereto.

-To see if the Town will vote to authorize the Selectboard to transfer or gift the property totaling approximately 8.34 acres on East Mountain to the Commonwealth of Massachusetts, as shown on the Assessor's Map 37, Parcel 53, or to take any other action relative thereto.
+To see if the Town will vote to transfer the care, custody, management and control of the approximately 8.34 acres of property on East Mountain, shown on Assessors' Map 37 as Parcel 53, to the Selectboard for the purpose of transfer or conveyance, and authorize the Selectboard to transfer or donate the property to the Commonwealth of Massachusetts, and to take all action and execute all documents necessary in connection therewith, or to take any other action relative thereto.